yawbtng/flixster-starter/README.md

     - [X] Presses the Enter key
     - [X] Clicks the Submit/Search button
   - [X] Users can click the Clear button.
 When clicked:
-    -X[ ] Most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
+    -[X] Most recent search results are cleared from the text input field and the grid view and all current movies are displayed in a grid view
 - [X] **Design Features**
   - [X] Website implements all of the following accessibility features:
     - [X] Semantic HTML